rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 <div name='python_canvas'></div>
 </form>
 ## The GSS Graph
-The way to solve it is to use something called a *graph-structured stack*.
+The way to solve it is to use something called a *graph-structured stack* [^tomita1986efficient].
 A naive conversion of recursive descent parsing to generalized recursive descent parsing can be done by maintaining independent stacks for each thread.
 However, this approach is has problems as we saw previously, when it comes to